Ernest J. Kump: Career

 Following World War II, Franklin, Kump & Falk established a practice in San Francisco.
 This firm's most prominent work was the high-profile United Airlines Airport Terminal at Merced.
 This advanced International style facility received highest honors in the 1948 annual awards competition sponsored by Progressive Architecture.

 In the late 1940s, Kump's partnership received multiple awards and recognitions due to Kump's influence as a public spokesman for modern architecture.
 Kump was a panelist on the very significant Planning Man's Physical Environment, a three-day symposium held at Princeton University in 1947 as part of the school's bicentennial celebration along with Alvar Aalto, Serge Chermayeff, Sigfried Giedion, Walter Gropius, Philip Johnson, George Fred Keck, Richard Neutra, Konrad Wachsmann, Frank Lloyd Wright, William Wurster and other eminent practitioners and scholars.

 Kump formed Ernest J. Kump Associates in 1955 with offices in Palo Alto and New York.
-During this period he designed numerous educational buildings in California, including the much lauded Foothill College (with Peter Walker, landscape architect), De Anza College, and Crown College, University of California, Santa Cruz.
+During this period he designed numerous educational buildings in California, including the much lauded Foothill College (with Peter Walker, landscape architect), De Anza College, San Jose State University and Crown College at the University of California, Santa Cruz.
 Other designs of recognition include the U.S. Embassy in Seoul, Korea and the Pacific Lumber Company Headquarters in San Francisco.

 Kump was part of the Master Planning Committee at the University of California, Santa Cruz, starting in 1961 with Theodore Bernardi, Robert Anshen, John Carl Warnecke and Thomas Church.
 He became the supervising architect for the UCSC in 1963, and also the architect for Crown College and for the Central Services Building.